 The club currently owns four surfskis of different lengths.

-The v8 is a narrower composite (fiberglass) surfski.
-It’s more fragile than the others and stored in the Zahler Boathouse.
-Once you’re certified, and you have plenty of surfski experience, and you are helping to teach others, you can start using the v8.
+The v8s are narrower composite (fiberglass) surfskis.
+They’re more fragile than the others and stored in the Zahler Boathouse.
+Once you’re certified, and you have plenty of surfski experience, and you are helping to teach others, you can start using the v8. - v8 Double

 Preparation